-Ovary

-The ovaries of C. humboldtianum are paired and elongated organs attached to the abdominal wall throughout the mesorchium.
+Ovary: The ovaries of Ch. humboldtianum are paired and elongated organs, attached to the abdominal wall throughout the mesorchium.
 On the posterior part, the ovaries continue in a short gonoduct.
-Immature ovaries are whitecoloured with small black dots due to melanophore cells that, during development, start to proliferate and cover the whole surface; as a consequence, the gonads become completely black.
+Immature ovaries are white-coloured with small black dots due to melanophore cells that, during development, start to proliferate and cover the whole surface, in consequence, the gonads become completely black.
 This pigmentation of the ovaries remains for the rest of the female's life (Fig.1A, 1B).

 The ovary wall shows smooth muscles.
-In young females, only few muscle cells form part of this organ-binding wall, but in time, these cells proliferate, resulting in a more developed and thicker layer (Fig. 1A, 1B).
+In young females, only few muscle cells form part of this organ-binding wall, but in time, these cells proliferate, resulting in a more developed and thicker layer (Fig. 1A,1B).

-Ovaries are asynchronic and show different cell types during their development.
-Inside, lamellae are distinguished, especially during primary growth in young fish.
+Structure and ultrastructure of ovary: Ovaries are asynchronic and show different cell types during their development.
+Inside, lamellae are distinguished, specially during primary growth in young fish.
 The complete oogenesis process was divided in five stages: early oogenesis (formation of young oocytes from oogonia and folliculogenesis), primary oocyte growth, cortical and lipid stage, vitellogenesis, and maturation.

-Early oocytes (size: $\sim 10 - 25 \ \mu m$ ).

-In the ovaries of adults, oogonia are seldom identified because they lie close to the epithelial cells.
+Early oocytes (size ~ $10 - 25 \mu$ m): In the ovaries of adults, oogonia are seldom identified because they lie close to the epithelial cells.
 In this study, oogonia proliferation was not observed.
-Oocytes in meiosis (Fig. 1C) or late stages are found in small groups, they have a spherical nucleus with a single nucleolus, and a discrete amount of cytoplasm with ribosomes, mitochondria and endoplasmic reticulum.
+Oocytes in meiosis (Fig. 1C) or late stages are found in small groups, and they have a spherical nucleus with a single nucleolus, and a discrete amount of cytoplasm with ribosomes, mitochondria, and endoplasmic reticulum.
 The follicle cells start to enclose the oocyte during the initial meiosis process (Fig. 1D).

-Primary oocyte growth (size: ~ 25-270 $\mu$ m)

-The first phase of oocyte growth starts with the arrest of meiosis in diplotene.
+Primary oocyte growth (size ~ 25-270 μ m): The first phase of oocyte growth starts with the arrest of meiosis in diplotene.
 At this moment, the nucleus is spherical and in a central position.
 Initially, the nucleoli are scattered throughout the nucleoplasm, but soon they take a more peripheral location, close to the nuclear envelope (Fig. 1E).
 There is abundant material flowing from the nucleus to the cytoplasm.
 Under LM, the oocytes show a highly basophilic cytoplasm and only few structures, like the endoplasmic reticulum, can be distinguished.
-Basophylia is due to abundant, free ribosomes that give the cytoplasm its granular appearance.
-Also, groups of mitochondria are present; these organelles are rounded with numerous cristae (Fig 1F).
-As the development of the oocyte continues and its size increases,
+Basophylia is due to abundant free ribosomes that give the cytoplasm its granular appearance.
+Also, groups of mitochondria are

 Fig. 1.
 The ovary of Chirostoma humboldtianum.
-A) Section of an ovary showing the wall and follicle at all development of stages, LM; B) Section of a detail of the wall, LM; C ) Early meiotic oocyte, TEM; D) Early oocytes, LM; E) Oocyte in primary growth, LM; F) Cytoplasm of oocytes during primary growth, TEM; mp, melanocytes; sm, smooth muscle; og, early oocytes; m, mitochondria; n, nucleus; arrows, synaptonemal complex; arrow heads, rough endoplasmic reticulum; po, primary growth oocyte.
+A) Section of an ovary showing the wall and follicle at all development of stages, LM; B) Section of a detail of the wall, LM; C) Early meiotic oocyte, TEM; D) Early oocytes, LM; E) Oocyte in primary growth, LM; F) Cytoplasm of oocytes during primary growth, TEM; mp, melanocytes; sm, smooth muscle; og, early oocytes; m, mitochondria; n, nucleus; arrows, synaptonemal complex; arrow heads, rough endoplasmic reticulum; po, primary growth oocyte.